 From here, we can fry or bake the falafel patties.
 Frying is the traditional way to cook falafel, and in my opinion, yields the best results.

-Can I bake falafel instead?
+Can I bake them instead?

 Yes, you can bake the falafel patties in a 350 degree F heated oven for about 15-20 minutes, turning them over midway through.
 Use a lightly oiled sheet pan, and you might like to give the patties a quick brush of extra virgin olive oil before baking.